Liang Junwu

-Liang Junwu (梁骏吾; 18 September 1933 – 23 June 2022) was a Chinese scientist in the fields of semiconductor materials, and an academician of the Chinese Academy of Sciences.
+Liang Junwu (梁骏吾; 18 September 1933 – 23 June 2022) was a Chinese scientist in the field of semiconductor materials, and an academician of the Chinese Academy of Sciences.
 He is known as the founder of early semiconductor silicon materials in China.
 He was a member of the Chinese Communist Party (CCP).

 Biography

 Liang was born in Hankou (now Wuhan), Hubei, on 18 September 1933.
 In 1951, he entered Wuhan University, majoring in physics.
 In 1956, he was sent to study in the Soviet Union on government scholarships, earning his vice-doctorate degree from the Baykov Institute of Metallurgy, Academy of Sciences of the Soviet Union in 1960.

 Liang returned to China in 1960 and that same year became assistant research fellow at the Institute of Semiconductors, Chinese Academy of Sciences.
 He was assistant research fellow at the Yichang Semiconductor Factory in 1970, and held that office until 1979.
 In 1978, he was promoted to become research fellow at the Institute of Semiconductors, Chinese Academy of Sciences.

 On 23 June 2022, he died from an illness in Beijing, at the age of 88.